 YLNM contact regional points

-The international coordination of the YLNM network is overseen by nine volunteer regional contact people from around the world.
+The international coordination of the YLNM network is overseen by ten regional contact people from around the world which includes three YLNM co-coordinators.
 Each contact person is from or actively involved in supporting frontline communities to resist unwanted mining projects.
 They are the bridges making connections between YLNM members and other allies at the local, regional and international levels.

 These members hail from every inhabited continent on Earth and include frontline communities and people’s platforms, non-profit organisations and national and regional networks.